Skip to main content

 Arden Arcade Carmichael Faith Communities

 You are invited to volunteer at God’s Helping Hands Laundry Days3rd Saturdays of every month.
 Volunteers assist people with their laundry.
 Helping Hands provide the soap and quarters, along with any help if needed.
-Coffee and Treats are also provided.
-For more information and to volunteer contact Julie Linderman .
+Coffee and treats are also provided.
+For more information, and to donate or volunteer, please contact the office.

 St. Michael’s Grant Partners